nmshd/documentation/_posts/2022-06-27-announcing-enmeshed-v2.md

   - v2
 ---

-We are currently working on Enmeshed version 2.
-We got a lot of feedback from the community and so we are improving Enmeshed in different areas to tackle it.
+We are currently working on enmeshed version 2.
+We got a lot of feedback from the community and so we are improving enmeshed in different areas to tackle it.

 ## Attributes

-Attributes in Enmeshed have been a huge pain point during the integration using the Enmeshed Connector but also while using the Enmeshed App as an end User.
-For Enmeshed V2 we are working on a new way to handle, store and transfer Attributes.
+Attributes in enmeshed have been a huge pain point during the integration using the enmeshed Connector but also while using the enmeshed App as an end User.
+For enmeshed V2 we are working on a new way to handle, store and transfer Attributes.

 For an overview of the changes regarding Attributes, please refer to the [corresponding blog post]({% post_url 2022-06-30-announcing-enmeshed-v2-attributes %}).

 ## Requests

-Requests in Enmeshed always defined a way to exchange structured data.
-In Enmeshed V1 this was exclusively about Attributes.
+Requests in enmeshed always defined a way to exchange structured data.
+In enmeshed V1 this was exclusively about Attributes.
 Requests in V2 will also be able to exchange data without persisting them to the User's Attributes, e.g. using a form.

-In Enmeshed V1 `RelationshipTemplates` and `RequestMails` each defined their own way for exchanging Attributes.
+In enmeshed V1 `RelationshipTemplates` and `RequestMails` each defined their own way for exchanging Attributes.
 Further only the App could process them.
 When integrating via the Connector you had to manually process all Requests.
-For V2 we pulled the Request handling [from the User-Experience Layer to the Consumption layer]({% link _docs_explore/01-introduction.md %}#layers).
+For V2 we pulled the Request handling [from the User-Experience Layer to the Consumption layer]({% link _docs_explore/01-how_does_enmeshed_work.md %}#layers).
 This enabled us to provide you with an API in the Connector to work with Requests.
 It also helped us making Request handling more flexible and easier to use.

 For an overview of Requests, please refer to the [corresponding blog post]({% post_url 2022-07-13-announcing-enmeshed-v2-requests %}).